Kushank21140/React-Account-management-App/README.md

-Project Overview

-This application uses React Context API along with localStorage to store and manage user data created during registration.
-The combination of Context and localStorage ensures that user information persists even after page reloads while maintaining centralized state management.

-Application Flow

-The application consists of three main pages from a user perspective:

-Login Page

-Registration Page

-Home (Account) Page

-Login Page

-The application starts on the Login page.

-Users can log in using their registered email and password.

-Upon successful login, the user is redirected to the Home page.

-A Register link is provided for users who do not have an account, allowing navigation to the Registration page.

-Registration Page

-Users can create a new account by filling in the required details.

-Form validations ensure that all inputs meet the required criteria.

-A Login link is available for users who already have an account, allowing them to navigate back to the Login page.

-After successful registration, users can log in using their credentials.

-Home (Account) Page

-Displays the same fields as the Registration page.

-Users can edit and update their personal information.

-The email field is read-only, as it serves as the unique identifier for the user.

-Changes can be saved using the Update button.

-A Logout button is provided, which logs the user out and redirects them back to the Login page.

-Route Protection

-A Protected Route (Route Guard) is implemented to prevent unauthorized access.

-Users cannot access the Home page without logging in.

-If a user attempts to access the Home page directly, they are redirected to the Login page.

-Notes

-This project uses client-side storage for authentication and user management.

-Passwords are stored in plain text for demonstration purposes only.

-This implementation is intended for learning and internship evaluation purposes, not for production use.

-Contact
+# React Account Management Application

+## Project Overview

+This application uses **React Context API** along with **localStorage** to store and manage user data created during registration.
+The combination of Context and localStorage ensures that user information persists even after a page reload while keeping authentication and user state centralized.

+---

+## Application Flow

+The application consists of **three main pages** from a user perspective:

+1. Login Page
+2. Registration Page
+3. Home (Account) Page

+---

+## Login Page

+- The application starts on the **Login page**.
+- Users can log in using their registered email and password.
+- On successful login, the user is redirected to the **Home page**.
+- A **Register link** is provided for users who do not have an account, allowing navigation to the Registration page.

+---

+## Registration Page

+- Users can create a new account by filling in the required details.
+- Form validation is implemented to ensure correct input.
+- A **Login link** is available for users who already have an account, allowing them to navigate back to the Login page.
+- After successful registration, users can log in using their credentials.

+---

+## Home (Account) Page

+- Displays the same fields as the Registration page.
+- Users can **edit and update their personal information**.
+- The **email field is read-only**, as it acts as the unique identifier for each user.
+- Updated information can be saved using the **Update** button.
+- A **Logout** button is provided, which logs the user out and redirects them back to the Login page.

+---

+## Route Protection

+- A **Protected Route (Route Guard)** is implemented.
+- Users cannot access the Home page without logging in.
+- If a user attempts to access the Home page directly without authentication, they are redirected to the Login page.

+---

+## Notes

+- This project uses **client-side storage** for authentication and user management.
+- Passwords are stored in plain text for demonstration purposes only.
+- This implementation is intended for **learning and internship evaluation purposes**, not for production use.

+---

+## Contact

 For any questions or clarifications, feel free to contact:

-📧 kushankmistry@gmail.com
+📧 **kushankmistry@gmail.com**